FrankKair/pokemon-shakespeare/README.md

 # pokemon-shakespeare

-Given a pokemon name, you get the pokemon description the way Shakespeare would write it.
+Given a pokemon name, you get the pokemon description the way Shakespeare would have written it.

 👒 Prepare the Pokedex and thy ole English lexicon 🎩

 ## ⚙️ Requirements

 - 🐳 Docker
 - 🐍 Python3 (local setup)